amazon-connect/voicemail-express-amazon-connect/Docs/vmx_core.md

     1. Retrieves the transcript file from S3
     1. Uses the data in the transcript file identify the contact and find the recording
     1. Retrieves the metadata from the recording file
-    1. Invokes the VMX3-Presigner function to generate a presigned URL for the recording
+    1. Invokes the VMX3-Presigner function to generate a presigned URL for the recording (for standard Task and Email modes only)
     1. Determines queue/agent information, destination, etc
     1. Invokes the sub-function for the delivery mode
     1. Once delivery is successful, it deletes the existing transcription job